Pessimistic Off-Policy Optimization for Learning to Rank: Experiments

-\paragraph{Item-Position IPS} Similarly to the IPS estimator, we implement the structured IPS estimator using linearity of the item-position model \citep{li2018offline}, where the expected value of a list is the sum of attraction probabilities of its item-position entries.
-The optimized list value is then
+\paragraph{Item-Position IPS} Similarly to the IPS estimator, we implement a structured IPS estimator using linearity of the item-position model \citep{li_offline_2018}, where the expected value of a list is the sum of attraction probabilities of its item-position entries.
+The list value is